-PH 4881-4882 Advanced Nuclear Physics I-II (3-0).
+PH 4881 Advanced Nuclear Physics (3-0).

-Relativistic mechanics, scattering of electrons from nuclei, nuclear models, nuclear potentials.
-Relativistic treatment of the electron using the Dirac equation and application to electron scattering to develop the Mott cross-section; treatment of form-factors arising from electron-nucleon and electronnucleus scattering; application of electron scattering to study the structure of nucleon matter and the study of nucleon models.
+Topics selected from: relativistic mechanics, scattering of electrons from nuclei, nuclear models, nuclear potentials, relativistic treatent of the electron using the Dirac equation and application to electron scattering to develop the Mott cross-section; treatment of form-factors arising from electron-nucleon and electron-nucleus scattering; application of electron scattering to study the structure of nucleon matter and the study of nucleon models.
 PREREQUISITE: PH 4851.